Innanas1/Innanas1/README.md

 - 💞️ I’m looking to collaborate on the universe and beyond.
 - 📫 How to reach me the obvious ways.
 - 😄 Pronouns: me, myself, and I
-- ⚡ Fun fact: 😁 Whst did the Mushroom say to the bartender?
+- ⚡ Fun fact: 😁 What did the Mushroom say to the bartender?
 You're not a fun guy.

 <!---
 Innanas1/Innanas1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.